Government measures that can help your business during the Corona Crisis

 In the framework of the Corona crisis, both the Federal and Flemish government have taken a number of financial measures to help both companies and individuals through this crisis.
 These measures can also be used by you, the diamond companies and members of our community.

 Because these measures are continuously being updated, we are giving you an overview of the different government websites where you can find more detailed information.

-Diamond industry can restart its activities as of May 4
+Diamond industry restart 4th May 2020

 The government decided that all companies and industries can restart their activities as of May 4.

 In order to restart safely, the Antwerp World Diamond Centre created a roadmap with guidelines on how to restart your business in a safe way.
 Download the generic poster, which you can print and use in your office, building or in communicating with visitors here.

 You can download the COVID-19 FAQ (English), issued by the Belgian Government here.